-LONDON (AP) — Appeal court judges on Friday upheld the 16-month jail sentence given to the son of Pink Floyd guitarist David Gilmour for a violent rampage during student protests last year.
+LONDON (AP) — Judges have upheld the 16-month jail sentence given to the son of Pink Floyd guitarist David Gilmour for a violent rampage during student protests last year.

-Charlie Gilmour was one of thousands who demonstrated in December against rising university tuition fees and was among a group that broke away from the main demonstration and attacked a convoy carrying Prince Charles and his wife, Camilla.
-At Gilmour's trial earlier this year, a judge said Gilmour had jumped on the hood of a Jaguar in the royal motorcade and thrown a garbage can at the car.
+Charlie Gilmour was one of thousands of students who demonstrated in December against rising university tuition fees.
+He was among a group that broke away from the main demonstration and attacked the convoy carrying Prince Charles and his wife, Camilla.

-Gilmour also kicked a store window, stole the leg of a mannequin and was photographed hanging from a Union flag on the Cenotaph, a memorial to British war dead.
+Gilmour also was photographed hanging from a Union flag on the Cenotaph, a memorial to British war dead.

-The 21-year-old Cambridge University student, who has been in jail since July, pleaded guilty to violent disorder but challenged the length of his sentence.
+The 21-year-old Cambridge University student pleaded guilty to violent disorder but challenged the length of his sentence.

-But three appeals judges said the sentence was neither "manifestly excessive (nor) wrong in principle."
+But the Court of Appeal said Friday that the sentence was neither "manifestly excessive (nor) wrong in principle."